 - state-of-the-art tracer kinetic modeling

 The PET Laboratory at UPMC Presbyterian Hospital houses a Siemens Eclipse HP 11 MeV negative-ion cyclotron, which is configured with a dual beam extraction port and two 4-position target carousels, increasing the maximum number of mounted targets to a total of eight.
 Novel, literature or routine fluorine-18-labeled tracers can be produced for imaging with the Siemens Inveon scanner at UPMC Hillman Cancer Center.
-Carbon-11 tracers can be produced for imaging in the PET scanners at UPMC Presbyterian Hospital.

 PET Radiotracer Development